-Today I have to share my Valentine’s Day, or any day, Sugar Cookie Recipe!
+Today I would like to share the best sugar cookie recipe ever! !
 For someone with a sweet tooth like me, it’s so natural to have the words “sugar” and “cookie” paired together.

 I’m not sure I’ve ever met someone who doesn’t like cookies, so this recipe should be a hit with any crowd.
 I’ve been wanting to make this recipe for weeks now, and with Valentine’s Day just around the corner, today seemed like the perfect day.

 This makes 12 yummy cookies, depending on how thick you roll the dough.
-In case you missed this other sugar cookie recipe, Valentine’s Day Sour Cream Sugar Cookie Recipe
+In case you missed this other sugar cookie recipe, Frosted Sugar Cookies

 These Cookies Are Thick And Chewy